DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 ### Non-UK candidates

-You can can apply for early years initial teacher training, if you meet all [the academic entry criteria and the relevant immigration permissions](https://www.gov.uk/guidance/early-years-initial-teacher-training-2022-to-2023-funding-guidance#international-students).
+You can can apply for early years initial teacher training, if you meet all the [academic entry criteria and immigration permissions for non-UK candidates](https://www.gov.uk/guidance/early-years-initial-teacher-training-2022-to-2023-funding-guidance#international-students).

 ## Routes to early years teacher status